 One-Scene Wonder: Hugo and Alice's wedding is interrupted by a woman who storms in with a marriage certificate, insisting that the groom is already married to her.
 Hugo turns around in shock, at which point she says: "Oops, wrong church!" and slips away again.

 Retroactive Recognition: With some of the smaller parts on the show, featuring actors who've made bigger names for themselves in the years since.
 For example, Skins fans will recognize Tristan, the hunky BBC cameraman, as Sid Jenkins's dad.
 The Thick of It fans may likewise recognise the same actor, Peter Capaldi, as Malcolm Tucker; others might recognise him as the 12th Doctor.
-Also, Miranda Hart of Miranda pops up as a dating agency official.
+Also, Miranda Hart of Miranda pops up as a dating agency official and Lord Grantham as the minister who officiates over Geraldine's wedding.